 Keep up with Instructional Technology in our blog, Engage.

 The College's libraries are equipped with computer technology and software to help students in their coursework, and are staffed with librarians and instructional technology specialists to provide guidance and assistance with research and technology.

-IS also provides support for faculty teaching in the form of pedagogy and technology training and programs to support the innovative use of technology within the curriculum.
-These efforts are closely coordinated with the Joy Shechtman Mankoff Center for Teaching and Learning.
+IS also provides support for faculty teaching in the form of pedagogy, technology training and programs to support the innovative use of technology within the curriculum.
+Programs include the Teaching with Technology workshop series and the annual Tempel Summer Institute.
+Instructional Technology also regularly offers programs in collaboration with the Joy Shechtman Mankoff Center for Teaching & Learning.